secar600/secar-documents/source/extended_gas_target.rst

 If in an emergency situation (such as a building evacuation or a shelter in place order) the gas target needs to be left anattended for an extended period of time, use the following procedures to bring it into a safe state:

-For He operation follow: `Emergency Response Procedure for SECAR Extended and Jet Gas Targets During Helium Operation <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001537>`_.
+For He operation follow: `Emergency Response Procedxure for SECAR Extended and Jet Gas Targets During Helium Operation <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001537>`_.

 .. _CSS: